CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 {: .text-center .text-gamma }
 NOTES

-These Emended Rules provide the original published text with emendations from errata and official clarifications.
-Such emendations are annotated.
-The rules also include corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
-Such corrections are not marked or annotated.
-Any correction beyond a minor issue would be annotated.
+These Emended Rules provide the published text with additions and emendations from offiicial errata and clarifications along with corrections to minor typographical, grammatical, clerical, and typesetting issues.
+All changes in the wording of the text are annotated but corrections to minor issues are not.

 [^crf-minion-characters]: Minion characters are not affected by cards that target agents.
 See [CRF, Rulings by Term, Minion Characters](/original/rulings/crf-15/#minion-characters)
 [^crf-terms-agent]: See [CRF 15, Rulings by Term, Agents](/original/rulings/crf-15/#agent).